Services - Emergency Planning

 The Herbert Protocol – Missing Persons Form

-The Herbert Protocol is an information-gathering tool to assist the police to find a person, living with dementia who has been reported missing, as quickly as possible.
+The Herbert Protocol is an information-gathering tool to assist the police to find a person living with dementia, who has been reported missing, as quickly as possible.

-There may be important pieces of information that you are able to provide to the Police in the event that a relative or person you are caring for has gone missing Try and have several copies of recent, close-up photographs of the person, this will help the Police when they are searching for them.
+There may be important pieces of information that you are able to provide to the police in the event that a relative or person you are caring for has gone missing.
+Try and have several copies of recent, close-up photographs of the person – this will help the police when they are searching for them.

-The checklists on the form are indicative – do not worry if you don’t have, or cannot get all the information it asks for, some of it won’t apply to everyone.
+The checklists on the form are indicative – do not worry if you don’t have, or cannot get all the information it asks for.
+Some of it won’t apply to everyone.

 It is a good idea to fill in this form after a diagnosis, so you are prepared.